FIND A TEAM MEMBER:

 Lynn also loves to travel.
 Whether it’s a tour of Europe or zip lining in Honduras, there’s always another adventure waiting.
 But she will always enjoy Montgomery County, where she can easily get to the beaches, mountains, or D.C.
 And as an active contributor to MCEDC’s mission, she looks forward to helping businesses make MoCo their home too.

-Bill Tompkins is MCEDC’s Chief Operating Officer, helping to direct business operations and implement the Strategic Plan, working alongside President and CEO, David Petr.
-Together, they lead the charge to ensure that Montgomery County is one of the best places to grow business in the country.
+Bill Tompkins is MCEDC’s Interim President and CEO, as well as the Chief Operating Officer, working to direct business operations, implement the Strategic Plan and strengthen strategic partnerships.
+Bill helps to ensure that Montgomery County is one of the best places to grow business in the country.

 He brings to MCEDC a strong and wide-ranging background in, business operations, strategic planning, marketing and nonprofit management, serving for most of his career as a senior executive in the media and entertainment industries with Fortune 500 companies.
 Bill has also had a consulting practice that advised companies on strategic business opportunities and brand transformation.
 He has been a key senior member of media companies including The Washington Post.